Squiddrone/Squiddrone/user_requirements/user_stories.md

 - [ ] As a user, I want to be able to communicate to the Drone, to set the target parameters for the flight trajectory.
     - [ ] As a user, I want to use a computer, to communicate to the drone.
+    - [ ] As a user, I want to use a PC, to communicate to the drone.
+    - [ ] As a user, I want to use a linux, to communicate to the drone.
     - [ ] As a user, I want to use an android app, to communicate to the drone.
+- [ ] As a user, I would like the drone to remain in position if I do not specify anything else, so that I do not have to adjust it myself.
+- [ ] As a user, I want to be able to let the drones fly as a swarm so that I can form patterns with them.
+    - [ ] As a user, I want to specify the color of the drone's LEDs so that I can use them to create patterns.
+    - [ ] As a user, I want several drones to regulate themselves as a swarm so that there are no collisions.
+- [ ] As a user, I would like to use a computer program to create a pattern for the drones so that I don't have to control the drones myself.
+    - [ ] As a user, I want to generate the data for a pattern from an image so that I don't have to do it myself.